DrakirL/DrakirL.github.io/p10/class/cleric.md

 Rank 9: | | | | | | | | | 1 | 1
 Rank 10: | | | | | | | | | | 1

-### Level 1: Channel Divinity/Divine Spark?
+### Level 1: Channel Divinity
 You can use any Channel Divinity Ability you have once per Rest. *PHRASING?
-If a Channel Divinity Ability forces a creature to make a Save, it is made against your Spell Save DC.
+If a Channel Divinity Ability forces a creature to make a Save, it is made against your Passive Magic Skill.
 <br><br>
 In addition, you gain the Channel Divinity Ability: *Divine Spark*.

 #### Divine Spark
-You present your holy symbol to a creature within 30? feet of you.
-It either regains HP equal to 1d10 + your Level or it must make a Charisma Save. <br>
+You present your holy symbol to a creature within 30 feet of you.
+It either regains HP equal to a number of d8s equal to your level or it must make a Charisma Save. <br>
-A creature takes Radiant or Infernal damage (your choice) equal to 1d10 + your Level on a failed Save, or half as much on a success.
+A creature takes Radiant or Infernal damage (your choice) equal to equal to a number of d8s equal to your level on a failed Save, or half as much on a success.

 ### Level 1: Cleric Subclass
 You choose a Cleric Subclass and gain its Level 1 Features. <br>